 An opportunity is knocking at the door of companies in Latin America.
-SAM, part of S&P Global and a global leader in ESG data, published the SAM Corporate Sustainability Assessment Latin America Progress Report 2019, which revealed that, on average, Latin American companies only have one female director on their board of directors.
+S&P Global published the Corporate Sustainability Assessment (CSA) Latin America Progress Report 2019, which revealed that, on average, Latin American companies only have one female director on their board of directors.

 Reviewing the 125 constituents of the S&P Latin America LargeMidCap as of Dec.
 31, 2019, we obtained similar findings.